rochellelovegood/uniInfoHub/README.md

 uniInfoHub is a university information hub designed to provide students with easy access to essential resources and announcements.
 The platform offers a user-friendly interface to explore various university-related information.

+🌐 Live Demo

+You can view the deployed site here:
+👉 uniInfoHub on PythonAnywhere

-Features
+✨ Features

 Dynamic Announcements: Stay updated with the latest university announcements, including events, deadlines, and news.

 Faculty Directory: Browse through a comprehensive list of university faculties and their respective details.

-Scholarship Information: Access information about available scholarships and application procedures.
+Scholarship Information: Access details about available scholarships and application procedures.

-Responsive Design: The platform is optimized for both desktop and mobile devices, ensuring a seamless user experience.
+Responsive Design: Optimized for both desktop and mobile devices.

-Technologies Used
+🛠️ Technologies Used

 Frontend: